 What You Need to Know About Induction Cookware

-Induction cooking is a process that heats stovetop vessels with an electromagnetic field, rather than traditional heat conduction.
+Induction cooking is a process that heats stovetop vessels with an electromagnetic field rather than traditional heat conduction.

-Using this method, the range top doesn’t become hot, so there’s no fire risk of starting if you accidentally leave your stove on.
+Using this method, the range top doesn’t become hot, so there’s no fire risk if you accidentally leave your stove on.
 All of the energy is transferred directly to the pots and pans, so you won’t waste energy heating up your kitchen, which is probably already uncomfortably hot in the summer.

 Your induction stove, or induction hob, is also energy efficient.
 Your electricity bill should go down, compared to using traditional conduction elements on your stove.
-It’s even more energy-efficient than the newest gas stoves.
+It’s even more energy efficient than the newest gas stoves.

 Because the heating process is electro-magnetic, it’s very easy to control the temperature.
 It’s not like managing an open flame or a hot coil of steel.

 The best induction pans are made from ferromagnetic materials so that they can convert the electro-magnetic fields into heat.
 Even if cookware isn’t made entirely from ferrous materials, any cookware that contains ferrous material might still work.